yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 </ul>

-This page details how to configure Kubernetes for YugabyteDB universes using the Yugabyte Platform.
+This page details how to configure the Kubernetes provider for YugabyteDB universes using the Yugabyte Platform.
 If no cloud providers are configured in the Yugabyte Platform console yet, the main Dashboard page highlights the need to configure at least one cloud provider.

 ![Configure Cloud Provider](/images/ee/configure-cloud-provider.png)